SupeRuier/awesome-active-learning/subfields/MLAL.md

 - [Multi-label Image Classification via High-Order Label Correlation Driven Active Learning [2014, TIP]](https://ieeexplore.ieee.org/abstract/document/6725629/):
   **HoAL**.
   Introduce auxiliary compositional label to measure the score containing multi-correlations.
-  The cross-label uncertainty on unlabeled data is deﬁned based on KL divergence.
+  The cross-label uncertainty on unlabeled data is defined based on KL divergence.
-  Both single-label uncertainty and cross-label uncertainty are uniﬁed by the cross entropy measure.
+  Both single-label uncertainty and cross-label uncertainty are unified by the cross entropy measure.
   The informative example-label pair selection is formulated as a continuous optimization problem over selection variables with the consideration of label correlations.
   (39)
 - [Active learning by querying informative and representative examples [2014, TPAMI]](https://ieeexplore.ieee.org/abstract/document/6747346/):